enthdeesfrnlruhijakozh

 That "loophole" is now officially closed.

-2. The New Rule on Foreign Income (Order 161/2566)
+2. New Foreign Income Rule (Order 161/2566)

-Old Rule: Earn $5,000 in 2022 -> Remit to Thai bank in 2023 -> Tax-Free.
+Old Rule: Earn $5,000 in 2022, remit to Thai bank in 2023, and qualify for tax exemption.

-• Wire transfers to a Thai bank account.
+• Wire transfers to a Thai bank account

-• Withdrawing cash from a foreign card at a Thai ATM.
+• Withdrawing cash from a foreign card at a Thai ATM

 4. Double Taxation Agreements (DTA)

 • Forms: P.N.D.
-90 (for most freelancers/nomads) or P.N.D.
-91 (for employees).
+90 (most freelancers/nomads), P.N.D.
+91 (employees)

 • Deadlines: